Board of Directors

 Lauren L. Elliott

-Ms. Elliott works in a corporate governance role with the Aurora Resource Group, a sophisticated, business development incubator focused on the mineral resource sector.
+Ms. Elliott works as an Investment Manager for Grand Challenges Canada, a federally funded non-profit company in the social impact and health sciences industry.
 She has degree in history from Simon Fraser University, another in justice from Royal Roads University, and a law degree (LLB) from the University of London (England).
 She is a committee member of the Katherine Swynford Society (UK).
-Ms. Elliott has travelled extensively throughout Europe and North America as well as to Morocco, Turkey, Egypt, Hong Kong, Costa Rica, Nicaragua and South Africa, always focusing on the history and culture of the region.
+Ms. Elliott has traveled extensively throughout Europe and North America as well as to various countries in Africa, Central America, and Southeast Asia, always focusing on the history and culture of the region.

 Dr. Kate Hennessy